SquawkingSeagull/Raspebrry-Pi-4-OS/part3-helloworld/README.md

 Making something happen
 -----------------------
+Skip to part5 if you don't have a USB to serial TTL cable.

 So far our OS produces only a black screen.
 How can we be sure that our code is actually running?
 Let's do something a bit more interesting to really demonstrate that we have control of the hardware.